-The indicative budget for the thematic network on internal policy is EUR 1 000 000, for the thematic network on external policy (Values and Democracy) is EUR 1 200 000 and for the thematic network on external policy (EU-Africa) is EUR 1 200 000.
+The indicative budget for the thematic network on internal policy is EUR 1 000 000 and for the thematic networks on external policy (Values and Democracy and EU-Africa) is EUR 4 566 667.

 Jean Monnet Networks in other fields of education and training will foster the creation and development of networks of schools and VET institutions that aim to exchange good practices, share experiences on both content and methodologies and build knowledge in teaching European issues.
 Networks should in particular focus on bringing facts and knowledge about the EU to their learners in an innovative and creative way.